Gambling Terminology and Casino Terms

 MHING: It is the opposite of the previous term.
 It stands for My Hand Is Not Good.

 ML: It refers to games that have a medium limit, as it is short for Middle Limit.

 MTT: It is a term used to describe tournaments that have more than one table in it, as it is short for Multi-Table Tournament.

 STT: It is the opposite of the previous term; it refers to tournaments with one table, as it is short for Single Table Tournament.

-NH: It is short for Nice Hand; it is what players say to compliment other players for their hand if they win.
+NH: It is short for Nice Hand; it is what players say to compliment other players if they have a good winning hand.

-VNH: It is short for Very Nice Hand, it is when players have an amazing hand that they won.
+VNH: It is short for Very Nice Hand, it is when players if they had a good winning hand.